 About Ayurveda

 Traditionally Ayurveda is known as the science behind a healthy and happy life.
-Whilst it has ancient origins Ayurveda is as relevent today as it has ever been.
+Whilst it has ancient origins Ayurveda is as relevant today as it has ever been.
 High levels of stress, chemical pollutants in our food and environment and unhealthy diet and lifestyle are making us increasingly unwell; an epidemic of obesity, diabetes and high blood pressure is underway.
-The incidence of cancer has almost doubled in the last 50 years and that means 1 in 3 of us will develop it.
+The incidence of cancer has doubled in the last 50 years which means 1 in 2 of us will develop it.
 More than ever we need Ayurveda to give us simpler ways of living, eating and being so that we can reclaim our birthright to vibrant health and energy.
+The Ayurvedic way is very different to the mainstream view in the UK, below are a few fundamental principles of Ayurveda.

 A blue print for health

-Ayurveda recognises three types of energy that contribute to the health of our bodies.
+Ayurveda recognises three types of energy that contribute to our health.
 Vata made from air and space, Pitta made from fire and water and Kapha made from earth and water.
-Each of us has our own unique combination of these energies when we are born and providing our energies stay in this state of balance our bodies will stay healthy, but that is easier said than done.
-If we have to breathe air, eat supermarket food and cope with the daily stresses and strains of modern life the chances are that even the healthiest person will become a little less healthy as time goes by.
+Each of us has our own unique combination of these energies when we are born and providing our energies stay in their original state of balance we stay healthy but that is easier said than done.
+If we have to breathe air, eat supermarket food and cope with the ever increasing stressors of modern life the chances are that even the healthiest person will become a little less healthy as time goes by.

 Illness or dis-ease

 The older we get, the more likely we are to eat, drink, think and behave in ways that alter our original blueprint and create a sense of imbalance or dis-ease.
-This lack of ease may show up in the early stages as mild symptoms which you treat with over the counter drugs or a visit to your GP.
-But if you don't change the way in which you live your life, the cause of the condition will remain and may eventually develop into a fully blown condition.
+This lack of ease may show up in the early stages as mild symptoms which we treat with over the counter drugs or a visit to the GP.
+But if we don't change the way in which we live, the cause of the condition will remain and may eventually develop into a full blown condition.

 Regaining balance

 First and foremost Ayurveda aims to prevent disease.
-An Ayurvedic diet and lifestyle can help you to correct the imbalance within to avoid it ever developing into disease.
+An Ayurvedic diet and lifestyle can help you to correct an imbalance to avoid it ever developing into disease.
 Ayurveda encourages you to take notice of small changes in your body, to hear the messages that tell you something needs to change.
 The earlier you address the situation, the easier it will be to resolve it; this is the basis of Ayurveda.
-Nevertheless, if we fail to take notice of the early warning signs and we find ourselves diagnosed with some worrying condition, Ayurveda can still help with a deep, systematic process of detoxification called Panchakarma; click here for further details.
-The human body is remarkable; if we can learn how to understand it's needs and find a way to meet them it is never to late to reclaim vibrant health and wellbeing.
+Nevertheless, if we fail to take notice of the early warning signs and we find ourselves diagnosed with a worrying condition, Ayurveda can still help with a deep, systematic process of detoxification.
+The human body is remarkable; if we can learn how to understand its needs and find a way to meet them it is never too late to reclaim vibrant health and wellbeing.